pkmoore/rrapper/README.md

 ### Automated Installation _(with Docker)_

 We use Docker in order to deploy the entire CrashSimulator codebase into an isolated container.
+The `--cap-add=SYS_PTRACE` and `--security-opt seccomp=unconfined` flags are required to allow the usage of the `ptrace`, `perf_event_open`, and `process_vm_writev` system calls by rr within the container.

 ```
 $ docker build -t crashsimulator .
-$ docker run -it crashsimulator
+$ docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -it crashsimulator
 ```

 This starts an interactive session within the Ubuntu image in the container with all the necessary components installed.